streamlink/streamlink/docs/plugin_matrix.rst

-vrtbe                   vrt.be/vrtnu         Yes   Yes vtvgo                   vtvgo.vn             Yes   No wasd                    wasd.tv              Yes   No webcast_india_gov       webcast.gov.in       Yes   No    You can use #Channel to indicate CH number. webtv                   web.tv               Yes   -- welt                    welt.de              Yes   Yes   Streams may be geo-restricted to Germany. wwenetwork              network.wwe.com      Yes   Yes   Requires an account to access any content.
+vrtbe                   vrt.be/vrtnu         Yes   Yes vtvgo                   vtvgo.vn             Yes   No wasd                    wasd.tv              Yes   No webtv                   web.tv               Yes   --
+welt                    welt.de              Yes   Yes   Streams may be geo-restricted to Germany. wwenetwork              network.wwe.com      Yes   Yes   Requires an account to access any content.